sqreview/doc-review-android-java-example-app/docs/Getting_Started/A4_SQ_Survey_Mobile_App.md

+[Home](../index.md) / [Getting Started](../index.md#getting-started) / SQ Survey Mobile App

 # SQ Survey Mobile App

-A full-featured app developed by SignalQuest for surveying and related use cases.

 ## Overview

-Although source code is not available for this app, it does demonstrate the type of app which can be developed using the SitePoint SDK.
+SQ Survey is a full-featured mobile app developed by SignalQuest for surveying and related use cases.
+Although the source code is not available for this app, it demonstrates the type of app that can be developed using the SitePoint SDK.

-It includes additional features which are not part of this SDK, but were developed within the app itself and using the SDK.
+SQ Survey includes additional features that are not part of the SitePoint SDK but were developed within the app itself using the SDK.

 > **_Note:_** Some of these additional features in SQ Survey include:
 > - Displaying the SitePoint location on a map